The Playbook on Tech Nonprofit Fundraising

 Earned Revenue

 Earned Revenue is a stream of income your tech nonprofit receives for providing goods and services.
-More on this in Chapter 14: Sustainability: Partnerships & Revenue.
+More on this in The Playbook on Sustainability: Partnerships & Revenue.

 Pro Tip